If you’ve ever wondered if planes can take off in the rain, the answer is yes.

 In some regions, especially if it regularly receives heavy rainfall, flights will still operate despite higher rainfall.

-Is it Safe to Take Off in the Rain?
+It’s Usually Safe to Take Off in the Rain

 An airplane’s wings and engines lift the plane from the ground by altering the air’s direction and pressure.